PlanktoScope/PlanktoScope/documentation/docs/setup/software/nonstandard-install.md

 ### Run the installation script

 Depending on whether you're installing the software on a PlanktoScope with the custom PlanktoScope HAT (which is the standard HAT on v2.3 hardware and later) or with the Adafruit Stepper Motor HAT (which is the standard HAT on v2.1 hardware), you will need to adjust the commands below.
-Specifically, if you're installing the software for a PlanktoScope with the Adafruit Stepper Motor HAT, you will need to replace the word `pscopehat` with the word `adafruithat` in any of the commands below.
+Specifically, if you're installing the software for a PlanktoScope with the Adafruit Stepper Motor HAT, you will need to replace the word `planktoscopehat` with the word `adafruithat` in any of the commands below.

 Log in to your Raspberry Pi and (if you installed a version of Raspberry Pi OS with a graphical desktop) open a terminal.
 Then type in one of the following commands, for either the latest beta prerelease of the PlanktoScope software distribution, the latest stable release, or the latest development version: